sdegutis/immaculatalibrary.com/app/data/movies/the-passion-of-joan-of-arc.md

 ### Caveats

+For adults only:

+* Extremely intense close-up shots throughout
+* Intense psychological torture
+* Visual blood letting
-This movie is probably unsuitable for anyone younger than teens, having intense psychological torture, visual blood letting, vivid threat of physical torture, the sight of a dead woman, and the thorough burning of St. Joan at the stake.
-It also contains visual breast feeding near the beginning of the execution scene, which parents may want to censor or discuss when watching with teenagers.
+* Vivid threat of physical torture
+* The sight of a dead woman near the end
+* The thorough burning of St. Joan at the stake

+It also contains visual breast feeding near the beginning of the execution scene, which parents may want to censor or discuss when watching with their children.